EnvGen/POGENOM/docs/source/Usage.rst

 There must be a least one dataset.

 Copy or link (recommended) reads to this directory::

     cp path/to/reads/* <dataset_name>/. or ln -s path/to/reads/* .

-MAke sure that reads name follows the syntax:
+Make sure that reads name follows the syntax:

 forward reads::